Make Your Own Christmas Village starting with this German Half-Timbered Paper House - the Christmas Village House

 Copy the pattern onto your cardboard, score and cut the pattern

-The pattern itself is very simple – it is a basic gable house with a gently curved roofline.
+If you are cutting by hand, the pattern itself is very simple – it is a basic gable house with a gently curved roofline.
 I generally make my patterns so they fit on an 8.5 x 11 piece of paper and cardboard which makes a nice-sized small house.
 You may shrink or enlarge your pattern to whatever size you want depending on your sources of paper and size of cardboard.

 Cut out window openings